adak/MD3/README.md

 Save all mp3 metadata in csv file from path, then you can edit the csv file. after that you can update your mp3 metadata(set metadata) from the edited csv file.

-for now it CLI not work.it work just in python it will very good if anybody can help me to develop this application.
+it will very good if anybody can help me to develop this application.